mzy2240/ESA/ReadMe.md

 ## Why Use ESA?
 Directly interacting with PowerWorld via the Windows COM object can be quite cumbersome.
-Data type inputs and outputs can be odd, and returns come back unlabeled, and you have to use pywin32 to interface with SimAuto.
+Data type inputs and outputs can be odd, returns come back unlabeled, and you have to use pywin32 to interface with SimAuto.